hehao98/Abandabot/README.md

 # Abandabot

-An intelligent agent that monitors and responds to abandoned dependencies
+Your intelligent assistant that monitors and responds to abandoned dependencies